Financial Aid: Tax Credits and Subsidies

 When you enroll in a plan through your state's Marketplace, you'll see if you can get a tax credit and how much it will be.
 How much money you can get depends on the size of your family and the amount of money your family makes in a year.

 How Much Money Can I Make and Get a Tax Credit?

 The less money you make, the more financial aid you can get.
-These amounts may change in 2014.
+These amounts change each year.
 The income amounts for people who live in Alaska and Hawaii are slightly different.